- Academic Requirements

 - The ABA has approved the study abroad program (see: http://www.americanbar.org/groups/legal_education/resources/foreign_study.html );

-- The student submits a Petition to Study Abroad and secures written approval of coursework from the Director of the International Legal Studies Program and the Associate Dean for Student Affairs.
+- The student submits a Petition to Study Abroad online and secures approval of coursework from the Director of the International Legal Studies Program and the Associate Dean for Student Affairs.

-- The student must submit all required materials (Petition, Letter of Good Standing, proof of ABA-Accreditation) to the International Legal Studies Program.
+- The student must submit all required materials (Petition, Letter of Good Standing, proof of ABA-Accreditation) to the International Legal Studies Program through the online petition process;

 - REMINDER: No student can apply more than a total of thirty (30) visiting credit hours from any and all sources toward their law school degree (see above in “Visiting Student Status” section).